ooodnakov/alias-game-site/README.md

 The current implementation focuses on UX and core persistence.
 To take it production-ready:

 1. Move deck JSON blobs to object storage and keep MariaDB for metadata only.
-2. Add rate limiting and optional CAPTCHA to `/api/decks`.
-3. Connect GitHub OAuth for moderation queues.
+2. Connect GitHub OAuth for moderation queues.
-4. Extend translations if new locales are added.
+3. Extend translations if new locales are added.

 ## Docker